-- Where there is agreement at conciliation to jointly refer an industrial relations dispute to the Labour Court, the WRC will, if requested by the parties and if it is satisfied to do so, refer the matter to the Court.
-The Programming Section of the Court will then make contact with both parties giving details of when the written submissions will need to be received by the Court and giving a time, date and venue for the hearing. - Where the Court receives an appeal of an Adjudication Officer's • Recommendation/Decision or a direct referral under Section 20(1) or Section 20(2) of the Industrial Relations Act 1969, the Programming Section will similarly make contact with the parties giving details of when the written submissions will need to be received by the Court and giving a time, date and venue for the hearing.
-Appeals Forms may be downloaded from the Labour Court website www labourcourt.ie and must be returned with of the Adjudication Officer's together copy а Recommendation/Decision. - In the case of direct referrals by a worker(s) under Section 20(1) of the Industrial Relations Act 1969, a Section 20(1) Form may be downloaded from the Labour Court website www labourcourt.ie.
-This Form must be signed by the worker confirming that he/she will be bound by the outcome.
+- In an industrial relations dispute, where there is agreement at conciliation to jointly request an investigation of the dispute by the Court, the WRC will, if it is satisfied to do so, refer the matter to the Court.
+The Programming Section of the Court will then make contact with both parties giving details of when the written submissions will need to be received by the Court and giving a time, date and venue for the hearing. - Where the Court receives an appeal of an Adjudication Officer's Recommendation under Industrial Relations legislation/Decision under Employment Rights legislation or a direct referral under Section 20(1) or Section 20(2) of the Industrial Relations Act, 1969, the Programming Section will similarly make contact with the parties giving details of when the written submissions will need to be received by the Court and giving a time, date and venue for the hearing.
+Appeals Forms

-Labour Court hearings take place in Dublin and a number of venues around the country.
-If an interpreter or other support is required, this request should be stated on the Form when submitting the appeal/direct referral.
+- may be downloaded from the Labour Court website www labourcourt.ie and must be returned together with a copy of the Adjudication Officer's Recommendation/Decision. - In the case of direct referrals by a worker(s) under Section 20(1) of the Industrial Relations Act, 1969, a Section 20(1) Form may be downloaded from the Labour Court website www labourcourt.ie.
+This Form must be signed by the worker confirming that he/she will be bound by the outcome. - Labour Court hearings take place in Dublin and a number of venues around the country.
+If an interpreter or other support is required, this request should be stated on the form when submitting the appeal/direct referral.
 Hearings are normally scheduled for 90 minutes but depending on the complexity of the case may be scheduled for a longer period.